-Item Number 47.
+Item Number 39.
 Regional Center Federal Employer Identification Number.
 Provide the Federal Employer Identification Number of the regional center entity.

-Item Number 48.
+Item Number 40.
 Administration, Oversight and Management Functions.
-Confirm that you have submitted a plan that demonstrates that there are (or will be) sufficient management, oversight and administrative functions in place to monitor all EB-5 capital investment activities and the allocation of the resulting jobs created or maintained under the regional center’s sponsorship.
+Confirm that you have submitted a plan that demonstrates that there are (or will be) sufficient management, oversight and administrative functions in place to monitor all capital investment activities and the allocation of the resulting jobs created or maintained under the regional center’s sponsorship.

-Item Number 49.
+Item Number 41.
 Documentary Evidence of the Regional Center’s Ownership, Structure, Control and Administration, and Oversight and Management Functions.
 Indicate the type of documentation you have submitted to establish the ownership, structure, control and administration, and oversight and management functions of the regional center (including the regional center entity).
 If there are additional managing companies, agencies, principals, agents, individuals or groups that are or will be involved in the management, oversight and administration of the regional center, provide documentary evidence of those relationships.
 The examples provided are not exclusive.
 If you have documentation that is not reflected in the examples listed, describe and explain the nature of the documentation in Part 10.
 Additional Information.